EchterAlsFake/PySide6-to-Android/README.md

 > Although you do not need this for a base PySide6 application, I still recommend you to
 > read through the following part, because it contains very important things for your Android App.

-Buildozer is the tool which generates the .apk file using P4A (Python for Android) as backend.
+Buildozer is the tool, which generates the .apk file using P4A (Python for Android) as backend.
-The buildozer.spec file is a configuration file which is generated on Buildozer's first run.
+The buildozer.spec file is a configuration file, which is generated on Buildozer's first run.
-It's used to configure the behaviour of your application.
-For example whether your App should run in portrait or landscape mode and other things.
+It's used to configure the behavior of your application.
+For example, whether your App should run in portrait or landscape mode and other things.
 Here's a list of the most important options:

 - `requirements`: The list of all python packages used in your app See [Buildozer.spec](#the-buildozerspec-file)